eddie-energy/eddie/aiida/docs/3-extending/datasource/data-source.md

 ## Testing

-Finally, create unit and integration tests to verify that the new data source and adapter behave as expected.
+Create unit and integration tests to verify that the new data source and adapter behave as expected.

+## Documentation

+Finally, document the new data source in the AIIDA documentation (see [extend data source documentation](documentation.md)).